gtunes-dev/fspulse/docs/src/configuration.md

 ### Log File Behavior

-- Logs are written to a `logs/` folder in the same directory as `config.toml`
+- Logs are written to a `logs/` folder inside the same local data directory as `config.toml`
 - Each run of FsPulse creates a new log file, named using the current date and time
 - FsPulse retains up to **100** log files; older files are automatically deleted